Terebo/discord-CodeCopier/README.md

 To install it,

-make sure to have nodejs installed.
+make sure to have nodejs and npm installed.

-make sure to install https://www.npmjs.com/package/discord-rich-presence and all of it's dependencies.
+also make sure to install https://www.npmjs.com/package/discord-rich-presence and all of it's dependencies.

 `node index.js` to run this. make sure to run this on the same machine where your discord is running.